 About Scottish Artist Ailsa Black

-The birds, animals and countryside surrounding Ailsa Black's seaside studio in the tiny Scottish village of Carsethorn in Dumfries and Galloway have a knack of edging their way into her paintings, prints, cards and gifts.
+Ailsa Black trained at Gray's School of Art in Aberdeen where she studied Graphic Design and Illustration.
+Today she works from a seaside studio in the tiny Scottish village of Carsethorn in Dumfries and Galloway.
 From her small studio at the top of her house she observes and captures the daily comings and goings of village life.
+The birds, animals and countryside surrounding Ailsa have a knack of edging their way into her paintings, prints, cards and gifts.

 Whether it's squirrels and butterflies, cats and mice, hares and robins they often appear to be having a quiet friendly conversation.
 Ailsa's partner Alan and Jack, their much-loved failed sheep dog, also make regular appearances - perhaps standing on the beach or sitting staring thoughtfully out to sea as a boat sails by.